devth/devth.github.com/_posts/2014-10-05-on-learning.md

 ## Environment

-It's important to work in a space that inspires you to excellence.
+It's important to work in a space that inspires you to create.
 If you work from home, carve out a dedicated space to work, and spend time desigining or remodeling if necessary to make it suit your needs.
 For me, this means a modern space with interesting art and a mix of home made physical computing hackery.